maximebj/agb.plugin/readme.txt

 Advanced Gutenberg Blocks is the perfect tool for the new WordPress Editor:
 * New blocks: Dozen of new and awesome blocks
 * Block management: disable native blocks you don't need
 * Editor tweaks: options to customize the editor experience
+* RichText tools: missing the old TinyMCE buttons?
+Bring them back in a click

 https://www.youtube.com/watch?v=P7UsHBSuAvE